velmie/x/envx/README.md

 ## Struct Loader

-The envx package provides functionality to load environment variables directly into struct fields using reflection and struct tags.
+The envx package provides functionality to load configuration values directly into struct fields using reflection and struct tags.
 This approach simplifies the process of loading configuration from environment variables.

 ### Basic Usage